 You want to avoid adding stress at all costs.
 Even though you might feel stressed and anxious about finances, schedules, and other complications related to your divorce, don’t let your children hear you voicing your complaints and frustrations.
 Children easily absorb anxiety and stress, and you don’t worry about how to make things better for mom or dad.

 Going through a divorce is never easy.
 Don’t let things get overwhelming before reaching out for help if you need it.
 School counselors, family counseling, and support groups can be instrumental as you navigate through these uncharted waters.
 Keep in mind that taking care of yourself helps you better take care of your children.
 Keep your physical, mental, and emotional health a priority so you can be the best possible parent to your children.

 Trusted Divorce Lawyers in Houston Ready to Help

-At Stepp & Sullivan, PC, we understand how difficult divorces can be for families with children.
-With more than 70 years of combined experience in family law, we’ve helped countless families through the many challenges that arise when going through a divorce.
+At Stepp & Sullivan, P.C, we understand how difficult divorces can be for families with children.
+Our Houston divorce lawyers have 70 years of combined experience in family law, we’ve helped countless families through the many challenges that arise when going through a divorce.

 When you work with our Houston family lawyers, you receive nothing short of compassionate and focused representation.
 For a consultation with one of our Houston family lawyers, call our office at (713) 336-7200 or complete an online contact form today.